nojusus/writeups/ctflearn/forensics/rubber_duck.md

-Running the command
+Download the file "RubberDuck.jpg" and run the command
 ```bash
 file RubberDuck.jpg
 ```
-reveals a comment that contains the flag.
+to find the flag.